 Ances Nature Reserve: Reviving Biodiversity

-The project is implemented by the association “Popes Manor" from November 2024 to April 2026.
+The project was implemented by the Association “Popes Manor" from November 2024 to April 2026.

 Challenge

-The Nature Reserve “Ances Marshes and Forests” in Latvia, with its unique ecosystems, suffers from historical neglect and faces habitat degradation.
-Dry grasslands, which are vital for a variety of species, are shrinking.
+The Nature Reserve “Ances Marshes and Forests” in Latvia with its unique ecosystems suffers from habitat degradation.
+Dry grasslands, which are vital for a variety of species, have been shrinking.
 These threats reduce biodiversity and ecosystem services.
-Action is needed to restore these habitats.
-This project will breathe new life into the reserve, transforming overgrown dunes and restoring the vibrant mosaic of dry grasslands.
-It will not only safeguard biodiversity but also improve ecological connectivity within the reserve and beyond.
+This project brought new life into the reserve, transforming overgrown dunes and restoring the vibrant mosaic of dry grasslands, including valuable old growth trees.
+It not only safeguarded biodiversity but also improved ecological connectivity within the reserve and beyond.

 Objective